-Pakistan to choose new leader but Sharif family waits in wings
+Pakistan chooses new leader, but Sharif family waits in wings

 "It's a traditional party stronghold.
 One or two opposition parties will field candidates, but they'd be lambs to the slaughter."

-Following the by-election, which is expected to be held in September, parliament can confirm him as the new leader, with the US-educated Abbasi stepping aside.
+Following the election, Parliament can confirm him as the new leader, with the US-educated Abbasi stepping aside.

 As a sweetener, the short-term replacement could be offered another cabinet position, or his existing role -- until last week he was the minister of petroleum and natural resources.